-Q & A: Kimberlyn Leary, PhD, MPA, Executive Director, Center of Excellence in Women’s Mental Health
+Q & A: Kimberlyn Leary, PhD, MPA, Executive Director, Division of Women’s Mental Health

-Kimberlyn Leary, PhD, MPA, joined the McLean faculty as executive director of policy outreach in 2016, and in late 2018, she took on an additional role as executive director of the Center of Excellence in Women’s Mental Health, working closely with center chief Shelly F. Greenfield, MD, MPH.
+Kimberlyn Leary, PhD, MPA, joined the McLean faculty as executive director of policy outreach in 2016, and in late 2018, she took on an additional role as executive director of the Division of Women’s Mental Health, working closely with division chief Shelly F. Greenfield, MD, MPH.
 This critical externally facing role is charged with advancing strategic planning, leading policy outreach, and developing partnerships locally, nationally, and globally.

 Philanthropy Expands Public Education Effort at McLean